evsheffield/machinelearning/README.md

 ## Setting up the project

-1. Download and unzip the project files to a convenient location on your computer.
+1. Checkout the project files to a convenient location on your computer.
 2. Open Eclipse and add the project to your workspace.
 	- `File` -> `Import` -> `General` -> `Existing projects into workspace`
 	- Browse to the location of the folder where you unzipped the project files.